davircarvalho/Individualized_HRTF_Synthesis/README.md

 **Synthesis of individualized HRTFs based on Neural Networks, Principal Component Analysis and anthropometry.**

-*This repository was developed as part of a bachelor thesis project for Acoustic Engineering @ Federal University of Santa Maria - Brazil.*
+*This repository was developed as part of a bachelor thesis project for Acoustic Engineering (EAC) @ Federal University of Santa Maria - Brazil.*

 The thesis can be found [here](https://drive.google.com/file/d/1JVDNxQreYzg7jfauMwFnK3Sg21aB5ri5/view?usp=sharing)